marameref/alx-system_engineering-devops/0x0A-configuration_management/README.md

-# Solutions to tasks on Configuration management
+# Solutions to tasks on Configuration Management (Automation) with Puppet